IGN FI: History

-IGN FI is the subsidiary of the National institute for geographic and forest information (IGN) and is involved in geographic information engineering.
-Created in 1986, its services are mainly offered to foreign decision-makers (Technical ministries, communities...).
+IGN FI is the subsidiary of the National Institute of Geographic and Forest Information (IGN) and is involved in geographic information engineering.
+Created in 1986, its services are mainly offered to foreign decision-makers such as technical ministries and communities.
 The company works alone or within a consortium, depending on the circumstances.

-Its core business - NSDI, geodesy, metrology, cartography, databases, GIS and web portals – targets the following fields: land administration (cadastre, land assessment), environment, agriculture, security, energy...
+Its core business - NSDI, geodesy, metrology, cartography, databases, GIS and web portals – targets the following fields: land administration (cadastre, land assessment), environment, agriculture, security, and energy.

 Its shareholders are made up of IGN, GEOFIT Group, GEOFIT Expert, Esri (llc and France), Imao and Altereo.

 Relationship with the French IGN

 IGN FI benefits from a privileged relationship with its mother company, the French IGN.
 This exists in the form of the provision of technical experts (cartographers, geodetic experts, topographers) or training sessions provided by the ENSG, the Institute’s geomatics school.
-IGN France International also benefits from the research undertaken within the French IGN’s four laboratories: the LAREG (Laboratory of Research in Geodesy), the LOEMI (Optical and Micro-computer Laboratory), the MATIS (Methods of Analysis and Image Processing for Stereo-restitution) and the COGIT (Object Conception and Generalization of Topographic Information).
+IGN France International also benefits from the research undertaken within the French IGN's four laboratories: the LAREG (Laboratory of Research in Geodesy), the LOEMI (Optical and Micro-computer Laboratory), the MATIS (Methods of Analysis and Image Processing for Stereo-restitution) and the COGIT (Object Conception and Generalization of Topographic Information).
 The close collaboration with IGN Espace, specialist in the processing and use of satellite images, allows the company to propose quality spatial imagery services to its foreign clients.

-IGN FI’s structure
+IGN FI's structure

-IGN FI is based in Paris and is made up of around 27 employees.
+IGN FI is based in Paris and is made up of around 44 employees.
 Local branches are also set up punctually to accompany the projects that it leads abroad.

-Christophe Dekeyne is the General Manager since 2007.
+Christophe Dekeyne has been the General Manager since 2007.
 The general management department is reinforced by a commercial and sales department, led by Christophe Dekeyne, a technical department led by Aurélie Milledrogues and a financial department.

 In addition to the technical skills that it possesses internally, IGN FI can also count on the French IGN experts that are often called upon for its projects, as well as its network of institutional or private partners.

 Intervention methods

-IGN FI’s development strategy is clearly oriented towards the facilitation of project implementation.
+IGN FI's development strategy is oriented towards the facilitation of project implementation.
 The company also favours the transfer of skills.

 IGN FI most often takes the role of project manager, but also provides project management assistance.
 Project management assistance consists of providing complete services and is made up of several phases such as the definition of global processes, the drafting of a quality plan, the drafting or assisting the draft of call for bids, the scoring and analysis of the proposals as well as the periodic provision of experts for critical project phases.

 The projects that are undertaken by IGN France International are often accompanied by, when necessary, important practical training sessions, provided in the given country or in France.